apollographql/apollo-client/react-docs/source/mutations.md

 }
 ```

-When we use mutations in Apollo, the result is typically integrated into the cache automatically [based on the id of the result](cache-updates.html#dataIdFromObject), which in turn updates UI automatically, so we don't explicitly handle the results ourselves.
-In order for the client to correctly do this, we need to ensure we select the correct fields (as in all the fields that we care about that may have changed).
+When we use mutations in Apollo, the result is typically integrated into the cache automatically [based on the id of the result](cache-updates.html#dataIdFromObject), which in turn updates the UI automatically, so we often don't need to explicitly handle the results.
+In order for the client to correctly do this, we need to ensure we select the necessary fields in the result.
+One good strategy can be to simply ask for any fields that might have been affected by the mutation.

 <h2 id="basics">Basic Mutations</h2>

 Using `graphql` with mutations makes it easy to bind actions to components.
-Unlike queries, mutations provide only a simple prop (the `mutate` function) to the wrapped component.
+Unlike queries, which provide a complicated object with lots of metadata and methods, mutations provide only a simple function to the wrapped component, in the `mutate` prop.

 ```js
 import React, { Component, PropTypes } from 'react';